IBM-Cloud/loggy-node/README.md

-loggy - sample node.js that does logging
+loggy - sample node.js server that does a lot of logging
 ================================================================================